victoriacheng15/website/blog/2022/06-03-my-first-round-of-the-100-days-of-the-code/index.md

 title: My First Round of the 100 Days of the Code
 authors: victoria
 tags: [100 days of code]
+description: "My experience with the 100 Days of Code challenge, where I focused on learning JavaScript and HTML/CSS.
+I share the lessons learned and strategies for staying consistent, as well as some tips and tricks for working with JavaScript.
+I also reflects on the importance of taking breaks and setting small, achievable goals"
+image: "./my-first-round-of-the-100-days-of-the-code.webp"
 hide_table_of_contents: false
 ---